Brighton Districts and Old Scholars Football Club

-The Brighton Districts and Old Scholars Football Club Inc., nicknamed the Bombers, is an Australian rules football club based in the southern suburbs of Adelaide which was formed in 1991 as a merger between the former Brighton Football Club and Brighton High Old Scholars Football Club.
+The Brighton Districts and Old Scholars Football Club, nicknamed the Bombers, is an Australian rules football club based in the southern suburbs of Adelaide which was formed in 1991 as a merger between the former Brighton Football Club and Brighton High Old Scholars Football Club.
 Also known as the Brighton Bombers, BDOS competed in the South Australian Amateur Football League (SAAFL).
 In 1994, BDOS joined the Southern Football League in the junior grades, and were followed by the senior teams from the SAAFL in 1997.
 In 2017, BDOS shifted to the Adelaide Footy League.